Kung Fu Articles by

 The Modern Sage he says: We have been patient for over 2000 years.

-The instant expert with instant cures.
+The instant expert with instant cures

 The instant overnight expert was selling Feng Shui like hot cakes.
 'If I do the feng shui of your house, I will guarantee that your feng shui will improve or change for the better within three weeks'.
 These ridiculous claims were obviously made to suit both the instant expert and the client.
-It enriches the instant expert within minutes and the client hopefully waits for something to happen within three weeks.
+It enriches the instant expert within minutes and the client hopefully wait for something to happen within three weeks.
 By then the instant expert would have found another trusting client with the same forlorn hope.

 Another instant sales pitch is to inform prospective wide-eyed clients that they are disciples of famous masters.
 One instant disciple suddenly became visible and told his client that he was a disciple of someone's famous and charged a hefty amount for his feng shui consultation.
 He has barely left elementary level but his mouth was advanced level.
 Once again the ancient sage sighs with consternation.